Dr Geetha Marcus

 I am a sociologist, feminist and teacher activist whose research and teaching interests focus on social inequalities within public education systems.
 I have extensive professional experience in the field of primary education, both in classroom practice and in senior management, and in 2016 published a study for the Scottish Parliament, 'Closing the Attainment Gap', on educational achievement and equity.
 In 2012, I was awarded a jointly funded Scottish Government/ESRC doctoral research into the educational experiences of Gypsy/Traveller girls in Scotland.

-In the course of my research, I have conducted an extensive range of in-depth interviews with young Traveller women about their racialised and gendered experiences within public spaces of school and private spaces of home.
-My book Gypsy/Traveller Girls: Silence Agency and Power is due at the end of 2018 with Palgrave Macmillan.
-As a South Asian and advocate of black feminist thought and methodology, my work also explores research into the marginalised experiences and multiple identities of women of colour within predominantly ‘white’ spaces at work and in communities.
+In the course of my research, I conducted in-depth interviews with young Traveller women about their racialised and gendered experiences within public spaces of school and private spaces of home.
+My book Gypsy/Traveller Girls: Silence, Agency and Power is in press with Palgrave Macmillan.
+As a South Asian and advocate of black feminist thought and methodology, my work also explores research into the marginalised experiences and multiple identities of women of colour from a postcolonial perspective.

 • PhD (University of Edinburgh), Education